-In fact, until women started shaving, waxing and stripping, they were oblivious to the changes that were tucked inside that dense thicket of hair.
+In fact, until women started shaving, waxing, and stripping, they were oblivious to the changes that were tucked inside that dense thicket of hair.
 As a gynecologist, I’ll tell you.
 I’ve seen it all.
 I’ve walked my patients through various stages of their vaginal lives.
-We’ve been together during child birth, pap smears, menopause- you name it-if it involves a vagina and I’m your doctor, I’ve seen it.
+We’ve been together during childbirth, pap smears, menopause- you name it-if it involves a vagina and I’m your doctor, I’ve seen it.

-I know the vagina pass, present and future.
+I know the vagina pass, present, and future.

 And like the metaphor “Fifty Shades of Grey”, the vulva and the vagina are multifaceted organs that actually go through the same age-related changes that our faces do!
-Loss of fat, sagging, discoloration and yes, even some wrinkles.
+Loss of fat, sagging, discoloration, and yes, even some wrinkles.

-Now grid your loins, the next paragraph is not for the weak or light hearted.
+Now grid your loins, the next paragraph is not for the weak or light-hearted.
 The most common symptoms of your “vagina on age” that women complain about are dryness and painful intercourse that increases over time.
-The physical symptoms of hot flashes and night sweats that accompany decreasing hormone levels during menopause typically decrease, however, the dryness and painful intercourse progressively gets worse, most often resulting in a lack of sexual drive and pleasure.
-Not to mention the size of the vagina decreases over time contributing to the painful intercourse.
+The physical symptoms of hot flashes and night sweats that accompany decreasing hormone levels during menopause typically decrease, however, the dryness and painful intercourse progressively get worse, most often resulting in a lack of sexual drive and pleasure.
+Not to mention the size of the vagina decreases over time contributing to painful intercourse.
 The lack of sexual drive, pleasure, and painful intercourse eventually lead to decreased intimacy in the bedroom and propagate the very true cliché of “use it or lose it”.

 So what are the physical changes occurring that would give rise to these symptoms?

 We have blamed hormones throughout time for a whole host of problems in our society.
 Estrogen particularly has had a target on its back since the WHI estrogen/breast cancer scare.
 The fact is, we have hormone receptors throughout our bodies, and the face and the vagina are no exception.
 Decreasing hormone levels contribute to loss of muscle tone, blood flow, thinning of the external skin and mucosa, and loss of collagen.
 But wait, it does not stop there!
-These changes also make it difficult for the external skin and vaginal mucosa to retain water- the external labia, collectively known as vulva and once revered as the “Lotus Flower” by ancient cultures…now starts to wither.
+These changes also make it difficult for the external skin and vaginal mucosa to retain water- the external labia, collectively known as the vulva and once revered as the “Lotus Flower” by ancient cultures…now starts to wither.
 Lubrication during intercourse decreases, dryness and itching can occur.

 This is sounding scary!
 Not to mention that when the external labia have a decreased blood supply and collagen, sagging of the skin can occur- just like the rest of your body!
-Women typically feel uncomfortable during intercourse and sometimes in their clothing because of the skin laxity.
+Women typically feel uncomfortable during intercourse and sometimes in their clothing because of skin laxity.
 Discoloration can occur-the vulva become darker and the vagina becomes more smooth and pale.
 I know you are thinking “Please stop!
 This is too much information!”
 Now you know where the saying “I have a depressed vagina” was first heard- the show “Sex in the City” came from!
 Anyone would get depressed just listening to the changes!

 So where does that leave our pursuit of the elusive vaginal fountain of youth?
-Fortunately, we have learned from the technology designed to slow the aging process on our face and body and have applied it to the area ‘down there’.
-The energy sources used to “tighten” our face and improve tissue texture, lubrication, and increase collagen formation are now being used to do the same- aesthetically enhance the appearance of the vulva and improve the integrity of the mucosal lining of the vagina therefore enhancing lubrication and sexual satisfaction!
+Fortunately, we have learned from the technology designed to slow the aging process on our face and body and have applied it to the area ‘down there.
+The energy sources used to “tighten” our face and improve tissue texture, lubrication, and increase collagen formation are now being used to do the same- aesthetically enhance the appearance of the vulva and improve the integrity of the mucosal lining of the vagina, therefore, enhancing lubrication and sexual satisfaction!
 A breakthrough for the complicated puzzle of female sexuality!
 We are literally “bringing sex back” to women and their relationships and enhancing the second act of their lives and improving relationships!
-Baby we have come a long way…finally!
+Baby, we have come a long way…finally!